google/go-cloud/internal/docs/design.md

 The distinction between developer and operator becomes more blurred when investigating testing.
 Integration tests might well want to create and destroy resources.
-We expect to recommend [Terraform](http://terraform.io) for such cases, but we have not investigated the actual workflow for this at the time of writing.
+We recommend [Terraform](http://terraform.io) for such cases, but we have not investigated the CI workflow for this at the time of writing.

 ## Drivers and User-Facing Types